roguesquid/UCABAIR-Backend/README.md

 ## License

-This project is licensed under the ISC License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Contributions

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes or enhancements.

-## Contact

-For any inquiries, please contact the author at [email@example.com].

 ---